Dimensions: 124.8 x 64.8 x 12.3 mm (4.91 x 2.55 x 0.48 in) | Weight: 142 grams (5.01 oz)

 - Heats up quickly even during normal usage

 - No OTG support

 - High radiation effect (SAR value of 1.5w/kg) is a concern as it could have adverse effect on brain cells in the long run although this value is said to be within the prescribed permissible limits

 Well, while we are not particularly gung-ho about this little monster, we feel it fairly deserves an applause for the punch it packs especially when one considers how low it is priced.
 With the competition creeping up even in the low-end arena of Smartphones, this phone brings delight to the low end users.

-What’s more, it can be the perfect gift for your elderly parents or children since it is a handsome looking handset with decent overall performance that doesn’t strain your wallet.
+What’s more, it can be the perfect gift since it is a handsome looking handset with decent overall performance that doesn’t strain your wallet.